Basic Structure of the Department

 - Students who want to learn German should begin with the appropriate introductory language course.
 Those with prior knowledge of it should take the placement test.

-- GERM 1 and 2 are all offered all three terms (fall, winter and spring); GERM 3 is offered on campus in the fall and spring, as well as on the Berlin LSA in the spring and the summer.
+- GERM 1 and 2 are both offered in all fall, winter, and spring terms; GERM 3 is offered on campus in the fall and spring, as well as on the Berlin LSA in the spring and the summer.

 - GERM 7 (first-year seminar), GERM 13, and GERM 42-47 have no German language prerequisite and are all good choices for students who would like to discover their interest in German Studies, an interdisciplinary field.